kenny-leye/osTicket-Helpdesk-Lab/03-Ticket-Lifecycle/# Ticket 1- Password -Account Access/README.md

-4. Once the Agent (Finn John) has reviewed all of the ticket details and identified a solution to the problem, the Agent can then use the **Post Reply** section to write a note to the user (Jane Doe) explaining everything, including the solution, in a professional manner.
+4. Once the Agent (Finn John) has reviewed all of the ticket details and identified a solution to the problem, the Agent can then use the **Post Reply** section to write a note to the user (Ken) explaining everything, including the solution, in a professional manner.

 <img src="1/Screenshot 2026-09-19 010649.png" alt="Agent Works the Issue">